 Everything here is my own opinion and I received no compensation for this post.
 It also contains affiliate links.
 If you have any questions about this, just click here!
 All images copyright Teaspoon of Nose.

-Salzburg is a great destination year-round: it’s beautiful, it’s packed with history, and is really walkable.
+Salzburg is a great destination year-round: it’s beautiful, packed with history, and really walkable.
 But every December it transforms itself into a Christmas capital!
 Here’s what you need to know for a visit to the Salzburg Christmas market.

 As you plan, one thing worth noting when you plan is that there are more than one Christmas market in most larger cities.
 Many have one central market as well as several smaller ones dotted throughout.